-The meat alternative market in North America is thriving
+A thriving market in North America

 The category with the next highest estimated growth between 2020-2025 is mycoprotein.
 Globally, Quorn dominates this segment – and as of 2019 – is the only widely available form of mycoprotein in the North American market.
 For this reason, perhaps there is room for more innovation from other brands within the category.

 Just behind in terms of estimated growth rate between 2020-2025 is the ‘other soy products’ category.
 This consists of foods and ingredients made from soya beans such as soy sauce and tamari.
 These are cupboard staples for many families, meaning their place in the market will always be secure.

 Next in terms of estimated growth is the tofu and tofu ingredients segment.
 This category has historically held a significant share of the market and will continue to do so in the coming years.

 Compared to other segments, the international market for tempeh is still in its infancy.
-North America accounts for approximately one third of the global market, yet it has the smallest market share within the region.
+North America accounts for approximately one-third of the global market, yet it has the smallest market share within the region.
 Despite this, the interest in fermented foods and drinks is on the rise, meaning full innovation within the category is just around the corner.